Credit for Prior Learning Overview for Students

 Start the CPL Process

 - Student completes the Student Interest Form that can be accessed below.
-(If a faculty member has been in discussion with a student about a particular CPL assessment or portfolio, that faculty can choose to start the CPL process with the student.)
+(Students who have been in discussion with a faculty member about a particular CPL assessment or portfolio also should submit a form.)

-2. When the AOC receives a completed Student Interest Form, a CPL coach will:
+2. When the Assessment and Outreach Center (AOC) receives a completed Student Interest Form, a CPL coach will:

 - Contact the student to gather more information such as a resume and/or list of courses the student thinks will fit her/his experience.